HOW TO DO BUSINESS WITH UNION COUNTY COLLEGE

 It shall be the responsibility of the Purchasing Department to dispose of surplus or obsolete materials, supplies or equipment that are no longer needed to accomplish the educational mission of the College.
 Such items shall be cataloged and sold annually, or at other specified times.

-Please see UCC shared college application directory under College Apps/Purchasing for Surplus forms.
+Please see UCC shared college application directory under College Apps/Purchasing for the Surplus Asset Management forms.